Emeraude/Magic-Models/README.md

 });
 db.models.Users.find(options, function(errors, rows, infos) {
 	// this method is the same as .all, but you will get only one row.
-	// it is like calling .all with a limit: 1 option
+	// rows will be an object containing the row
-});
+	// it you don't want to have this rows format, you can call .all with a limit: 1 option });
 db.models.Users.count(options, function(errors, rows, infos) {
 	// this method is the same as .all, but rows will coutain the number of rows matching